Italy itinerary: one week in Rome

 Galleria Borghese: Visit the stunning Galleria Borghese which houses some of the most prominent Renaissance sculptures and painting from universal artists such as Bernini, Caravaggio and Canova.
 Remember to book tickets in advance as reservations are mandatory to visit the Borghese Gallery.

 Lunch: Have lunch in the Parioli neighbourhood at the delicious Zero restaurant.
-Make sure to reserve this restaurant as it’s awalys packed!
+Make sure to reserve this restaurant as it’s always packed!
 They serve delicious Italian cuisine with an oriental twist.
 It’s about a 15-minute walk from the Borghese Gallery.
+Another option is Cugino at the Hoxton Hotel, it’s become a very hip place and it’s 10-minute walking distance.

 Parioli shopping: After visiting Coppedè, take the tram of walk to viale Parioli where you’ll find lots of fashionable boutiques where you can shop.